-The Academic Success Center is PAC University’s newest Innovation.
-It was established at the beginning of 2017 but gained considerable momentum in April 2017 when it conducted its first Tutorship Intensive Training Program.
-ASC aims at assisting students to develop academic rigor in their pursuit for excellence especially in the area of writing.
+The Academic Success Center was established at the beginning of 2017 but gained considerable momentum in April 2017 when it conducted its first Tutorship Intensive Training Program.
+ASC exists to assist students develop academic rigor in their pursuit for excellence especially in the area of writing.
 Here, students are encouraged to think about their own progress and development as they reflect on their preparedness for the demands of higher education and the study habits and practices that will propel them towards this desired end.

 - Booking an appointment

 - Attending our seminars and workshops which are announced at the beginning of each semester